Uniswap/org-v1/src/pages/docs/v2/06-smart-contract-integration/01-quick-start.md

 const UniswapV2FactoryBytecode = require('@uniswap/v2-core/build/UniswapV2Factory.json').bytecode
 ```

+You can follow the steps to deploy the UniswapV2Factory [here](https://ethereum.stackexchange.com/a/87529/58609).
 We recommend using a standard ERC20 from `@openzeppelin/contracts` for deploying an ERC20.

 You can read more about deploying contracts and writing tests using Truffle
 [here](https://www.trufflesuite.com/docs/truffle/testing/writing-tests-in-javascript).